gzoller/scala-reflection/README.md

 * No support for parameters in Intersection or Union types (```val t: X|Y``` or ```val u: X&Y```).
 This is because union/intersection types don't appear to be implemented as full classes in Scala and we haven't yet figured out this would work in scala-reflection.

 * The entire serialized RType tree (incl. any nested RTypes) must not exceed 64K bytes.
-This is so that it will fit into a Java Annotation.
+This is so that it will fit into a JVM Annotation.
 (If this becomes a frequent show-stopper, there may be a way to extend this limitation, but we have no desire to prematurely over-engineer.
 Until we learn otherwise, 64K seems a reasonable amount.)

 ## Acknowledgements